fishinwind/workshop/_sources/Syllabus.txt

 + Learn to manipulate and visualize data with the R statistical computing environment.

-+ Learn workflows for ENCODE experiments including ChIP-seq, DNaseI footprinting, mRNA-seq and variant detection.
++ Learn workflows for ENCODE experiments including ChIP-seq, mRNA-seq and variant detection.

-+ Learn to visualize data in the UCSC Genome Browser

 Canvas
 ======